MasterYoussef/ScrollNikeWebsite/README.md

-Webscraping project using Selenium and BeautifulSoup navigate and scroll the data using a webdriver chrome scrap all the products from the website and save it on a dataframe save the data into an CSV file
+Webscraping project using Selenium and BeautifulSoup

+Navigate and scroll the data using a webdriver chrome

+Scrap all the products from the website and save it on a dataframe

+Save the data into an CSV file